 (AP) Auto financing company Ally Financial will pay the U.S. government more than $5.2 billion to buy back preferred stock that the government got for bailing out Ally in 2009.

 The move is a likely step by Ally toward exiting government ownership.
 Taxpayers also own 74 percent of Ally's common stock.
 All the shares were granted in exchange for a $17.2 billion bailout of the lender.

 Ally also will pay dividends plus $725 million for the government to give up rights to convert the preferred stock to common shares.

 With the move, Ally will have repaid roughly $12 billion.
 That means the government is still about $5.2 billion in the hole on the Ally deal.

-In addition, Ally said it would sell nearly 167,000 common shares to unspecified investors for $1 billion in a private deal to take place no later than Nov.
-30.
+Ally also says it will sell nearly 167,000 common shares to investors for $1 billion.